ilios/user-guide/learner-groups/remove-learner-group.md

 # Delete Learner Group

 If you have been assigned permissions to delete (remove) Learner Groups, the trash can icon will be displayed and enabled allowing this functionality as long as the learner group has not been assigned to any offerings or ILM's.
-The delete button (trash can icon) is displayed under the Actions menu as shown below.
+The delete button (red trash can icon) is displayed under the "Actions" menu as shown below.

 ![learner groups can be deleted / removed](../images/delete_learner_group/can_be_deleted_learner_groups.png)

-**IMPORTANT NOTE:** Learner Groups can only be deleted if they have not been associated with any learning events (ILM's or offerings), even if they contain members.
+**IMPORTANT NOTE:** Learner groups can only be deleted if they have not been associated with any learning events (ILM's or offerings), even if they contain members.
 This is true even if the learner group has subgroups underneath it and those subgroups have learners attached.
 All that matters is that there are no offerings or ILM's associated with the learner group or any subgroups.
 Subgroups will be deleted / removed as well if a parent is removed.

 ## Remove Members